Why Your “Diversified” Investment Portfolio Probably Isn’t

 Here’s Why You Should Also Diversify within Your Precious Metals Holdings

 Consider also the importance of diversifying within your bullion holdings.
 If all you have are large bars stored in a third-party vault, your practical ability to access and spend your bullion during a crisis will be limited.

 You should have at least something of an emergency stash hidden away at home where you can get your hands on it anytime, day or night.
 It should consist of several different sizes and forms of gold and silver for maximum flexibility and barterability.
-You’ll want .999 pure silver one-ouncers as well as fractional sizes, with pre-1965 quarters and dimes being a practical, low-premium option.
+You’ll want .999 pure silver one-ouncers, whether it be silver bullion bars or coins, as well as fractional sizes, with pre 1965 quarters and dimes being a practical, low-premium option.
 One-ounce gold coins are useful for storing more significant amounts of wealth.
 But adding half-ounce, quarter-ounce, and tenth-ounce gold pieces will give you greater flexibility for bartering, trading, and gifting.

 Consider diversifying beyond gold and silver and into the platinum group metals (PGMs).
 Though platinum and palladium bullion products aren’t as widely recognized or as liquid as gold and silver, there are advantages to having exposure to the PGMs.
 As scarce industrial metals that are used primarily by the automotive industry, they have their own unique supply/demand fundamentals.
 Even during times when gold and silver are slumping, the PGMs can be appreciating.